glynester/cv/README.md

 Prior to training at Makers Academy, I also created a number of web applications using php, javascript and mysql - e.g. see "Expense Sharing App" below.

 <div id="Work Experience"><h2><a href="#TOC">Work Experience</a></h2></div>
+Although I have a lot of relevant experience and have done a great deal of self learning, I have not specifically worked as a developer/coder in the industry.<br>
+To save us both some time, I would ask that you make reference to this fact if you respond to my CV.<br>
+If you don't specifically mention this, I will assume that you have not read my CV.<br>

 <b>AccessPay - Consultancy Division</b> (April 2014 - May 2015), UK<br>
 Project Management and Implementation - Payments solutions software<br>
 Managed implementations of bespoke cloud-based payment and cash management solution projects (mainly BACS and SWIFT) working with a technical team based in India.<br>